-World Cup failure cost Scotland £8m - Maxwell
+World Cup failure cost Scotland £8m - SFA chief

 'Relations good' with women's squad

-Maxwell says "relations are good" between the Scottish FA and the national women's team, despite high-profile players having accused the association of not providing them with the same resources as the men's side.
+Maxwell also said "relations are good" between the Scottish FA and the national women's team, despite high-profile players having accused the association of not providing them with the same resources as the men's side.

 Two months on from that row over ticket sales, Pedro Martinez Losa's side are on the brink of securing a World Cup play-off place after beating Ukraine 4-0 on Friday.